Climate Jargon

 Water vapor: Evaporated water in the air, natural greenhouse gas that can form clouds

-Wave power: Electricity from ocean waves
+Wave power: Using ocean waves to make electricity

 Weather: Conditions in the atmosphere at a specific time, like rain, wind, and temperature